 - Level 4, which is extreme.

 Passengers on a flight with Level 1 turbulence may feel a strain against their seat belts, and items may shift on the plane.
 During Level 3 turbulence, unsecured objects may move within the cabin and passengers won’t be able to walk down the aisle.
 In rare cases, extreme turbulence can result in the entire aircraft becoming impossible to control.
 Planes which have experienced severe turbulence may sustain structural damage and can crash.

 How Many Planes Have Gone Down Because of Turbulence?

-Turbulence can cause plane crashes, either as the primary reason for an accident or a contributing factor.
+Turbulence can cause a plane to crash, either as the primary reason for an accident or a contributing factor.